jan-van-bergen/CPU-Raytracer/README.md

 ### BVH

 ![Dynamic Scene](Screenshots/Dynamic.png)
 *The BVH for each individual objects is a high-quality SBVH (traversed in object space) and they are conmbined using a regular top-level BVH (traversed in world space).
-The two blue tori are instances of the same mesh and can therefore share MeshData and the SBVH.*
+The two blue tori are instances of the same mesh and can therefore share the same underlying mesh data and SBVH.*

 - Supports standard BVH's, constructed using the Surface Area Heuristic
 - Supports SBVH's, which add the possibility for spatial splits, thereby improving performance in scenes with a non-uniform Triangle distribution.